Program Director, Educational Theatre; Clinical Assistant Professor

 Dr. David Montgomery is the director of The Program in Educational Theatre in the Steinhardt School of Culture, Education and Human Development at New York University.
 He is a specialist in drama education, theatre for young audiences, directing, teacher training and integrated arts.
 As an actor and singer, David performed in numerous professional venues before working as a k-12 teaching artist in New York City, and full time middle school drama teacher at I.S.
 292 in Brooklyn, New York.

 David published a book co-written with Dr. Robert Landy, the director of the Drama Therapy Program at NYU, entitled Theatre for Change: Education, Social Action, Therapy (Palgrave Macmillan).
-He wrote a chapter for The Handbook of Artistic Citizenship entitled ‘Applied Theatre and Citizenship in the Puerto Rican Community: Artistic Citizenship in Practice,” published by Oxford University Press (2016).
+He contributed a chapter in The Routledge Companion to Theatre and Young People (2022) called 'Trials and Tribulations: Creating Theatre for Young Audiences With and Without Youth,' co-written by Gina Grandi, Teresa Fisher and Jim DeVivo.
+He also wrote a chapter for The Handbook of Artistic Citizenship entitled ‘Applied Theatre and Citizenship in the Puerto Rican Community: Artistic Citizenship in Practice,” published by Oxford University Press (2016).
 He has written journal articles and collaborated on two chapters in Teaching US History: Dialogues Among Social Studies Teachers and Historians,published by Routledge (2009).
-Dr. Montgomery has coordinated numerous international conferences including the NYU Forum on Theatre and Health (2019, Co-Chair) The NYU Forum on the Teaching Artist (2014, Chair) and the NYU Forum on Citizenship and Applied Theatre (2011, Chair).
-David continues to present papers and facilitate workshops at a variety of conferences around the globe, recently delivering a keynote lecture and workshop in Zhuhai, China.
+He coordinated numerous international conferences including the NYU Forum on Theatre and Health (2019, Co-Chair) The NYU Forum on the Teaching Artist (2014, Chair) and the NYU Forum on Citizenship and Applied Theatre (2011, Chair).
+Dr. Montgomery continues to present papers and facilitate workshops at a variety of conferences around the globe, including delivering a keynote lecture and workshop in Zhuhai, China.